 - The earliest you can take penalty-free withdrawals is 59 ½.
 However, there are some exemptions to the early withdrawal penalty- if you are permanently and totally disabled, if you have medical expenses that exceed 10% of your modified adjusted gross income, the cost for your medical insurance while you’re unemployed, your qualified higher education expenses, the amount to buy, build or rebuild a first home (up to $10,000), your withdrawal is in the form of an annuity, your withdrawal is a qualified reservist distribution, you’re the beneficiary of a deceased IRA owner or the withdrawal is the result of an IRS levy.[10]

 We want to help you explore additional retirement investment accounts that could work for your goals.
-Scarlet Oak Financial Services can be reached at 800.871.1219 or contact us here.
-To sign up for our weekly newsletter with the latest economic news, click here.
+Scarlet Oak Financial Services can be reached at 800.871.1219, or you can contact us here.
+To sign up for our newsletter with the latest economic news, click here.

 Sources: